Fitoussi/geo-my-wp/readme.txt

 == Changelog ==

+= 4.3 =

+* Please follow the steps below if you are updating from GEO my WP version 3.x:
+  - please read [this post](https://geomywp.com/geo-my-wp-v4-0/) before updating to GEO my WP version 4.x on your site.
+  - GEO my WP v4.0 is a major release.
+It is highly recommended that you either test it on a staging and/or make a complete backup of your site before installing it on a live site.
+  - VERY IMPORTANT: When updating to GEO my WP v4.x, you need to first update the premium extensions of GEO my WP and only then update GEO my WP core plugin.
+Not following these steps might cause a fatal error on your site.
+* Fix: days & hours showing incorrectly in the results when the Multiple Locations feature is enabled.
+* Fix: Select2 conflict with My Listing theme.
+* Fix: conflicts with BuddyPress 12.0.
+* Enhancement: switch to using Google Maps Advanced Markers instead of the legacy Marker class which is now deprecated.
+* Enhancement: load Google Maps API via async to improve performance.
+* Tweak: CSS to add bounce animation to Google Map Advanced markers.
+* Tweak: update the Marker Clusterer library for Google Maps ( v2.5.3 ).
+* Tweak: enable Google Maps Advanced Markers by default.
+Use the filter 'gmw_map_element' to instead enable the legacy Marker class which is now deprecated.
+* Tweak: Pass the map_id to the map options.
+* Tweak: replace BuddPress's deprecated function3.
+* Tweak: add a check for the Youzify plugin when loading the geolocation features in the Directory pages of BuddyPress.
+* Deprecated: The Markers Spiderfier option is now deprecated.
+This is a 3rd party library that is no longer supported by its developer and is incompatible with Google Maps Advanced Markers.

 = 4.2 =

 * Please follow the steps below if you are updating from GEO my WP version 3.x: